The Unmissable Sales Page Review · $495 AUD · 5 business days

-Bonnie Wicks in blue tulle, spinning
+Bonnie Wicks

 You've watched it change people's lives.
 You've read the testimonials.
 You know — somewhere underneath the doubt — that what you've built is unreasonably, stupidly, brilliantly good.
+So why isn't the page selling it absolutely flying?

+I'll tell you why.
+And it's not because you're sh*t at writing.
 It's because you know too much.
 You've lived with this offer so long you've forgotten how to introduce it to a person meeting it for the very first time.
 You skip the obvious bits.
 You assume context they don't have.
-You leave out the one bloody sentence that would have made them say oh f*ck yes, that's me, where do I sign.
+You leave out the one bloody sentence that would've made them say oh f*ck yes, that's me, where do I sign.

 This isn't a writing problem.
+It's a proximity problem.

 You cannot see what you cannot see.
 And I can.
 That's literally what I do.